DaDu-Corki: Algorithm-Architecture Co-Design for Embodied AI-powered Robotic Manipulation: Introduction

 Finally, at the system level, we streamline the transmission of newly captured frames to the server concurrently with the robot execution process.
 This approach effectively hides communication latency beneath the robot execution latency, resulting in a further reduction of the end-to-end latency.
-We illustrate our idea with \Fig{fig:newpipe}.
+We illustrate our idea with Fig.~\ref{fig:newpipe}.

-\paragraph{Results.} We use a state-of-the-art embodied AI system, RoboFlamingo~\cite{li2023vision}, as our baseline, and apply \proj on top of it.
-We show that \proj is able to achieve $3.6\times$ speed up.
+\begin{sloppypar} \paragraph{Results.} We use a state-of-the-art embodied AI system, RoboFlamingo~\cite{livision}, as our baseline. \textsc{Corki}\xspace largely reduces LLM inference frequency by up to $5.1\times$, resulting in up to $5.9\times$ speed up.
+The success rate improvement can be up to 13.9\%.
 The maximum success rate improvement is 17.3\% higher than the baseline.
-The contribution of this paper is summarized as follows:

-\begin{itemize} \item We observe that the existing embodied AI pipeline can not satisfy real-time constraints because of the sequential execution pipeline and balanced frequency of front-end video capture and back-end robot control.
-The high frequency of LLM inference and latency accumulation of every stage result in high latency. \item We propose a new embodied AI algorithm framework to control robots by predicting future trajectories instead of the discrete movement of every frame. \item We design an accelerator to smoothly transform the trajectory predicted by our models into robotic control signals in real time. \item We design a new execution pipeline based on our proposed framework and hardware accelerator to hide communication latency between robot body and server. \item We demonstrate \proj with an efficient implementation of the proposed embodied AI system.
-We show that \proj is able to significantly reduce the end-to-end latency without sacrificing accuracy.
+The contribution of this paper is summarized as follows: \end{sloppypar} \begin{itemize} \item We observe that the existing embodied AI pipeline can not satisfy real-time constraints because currently the pipeline design is vision-centric, operating on a frame-by-frame basis, which results in high frame latencies. \item We propose a new embodied AI algorithm framework from a robotic-centric angle to control robots by predicting future trajectories instead of the discrete movement of every frame, combined with a classic (non-LLM) high frequency controller. \item We design a new execution pipeline based on our proposed framework to hide communication latency between the robot body and the server. \item We design an accelerator to smoothly transform the trajectory predicted by our models into robotic control signals in real-time. \item We demonstrate \textsc{Corki}\xspace with an efficient implementation of the proposed embodied AI system.
+We show that \textsc{Corki}\xspace is able to significantly reduce the end-to-end latency without sacrificing accuracy.

 \end{itemize}